vilhok/aoc-lib/README.md

 protected void insertTestsPart2(List<Test> tests) { }
 ```

 These can be used to insert test cases for each part of the puzzle.
-The solver calls this method first to get the tests, and then calls your solving function with those values.
-With this you can be sure that the task is correct.
-The actual input will be used as soon as your tests pass.
-Example implementation for 2015 day 1:
+These have to be manually extracted from the web page.
+The solver calls these methods first to get the tests, and then calls your solving function with those values.
+The actual input will be used as soon as the tests pass.
+A partial example implementation for 2015 day 1:

 ```java
 protected void insertTestsPart1(List<Test> tests) {